 ELIGIBILITY REQUIREMENTS FOR THE FRANCE SOUTH AFRICA SCHOLARSHIP

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- You must be a South African citizen or Lesothan citizen
+- You must be a South African, Basotho or Malawian national

-- You must intend on studying towards a Master’s degree or PhD, in any field
+- You must be enrolled to study towards a Master’s degree or PhD

 - You must intend on starting your studies in September 2022

 - Preference may be given to students intending on studying within Science, Engineering and Technology fields, as well as niche courses not available in South Africa